With most Canadians priced out of housing and rental rates hitting record highs, investment in the rental market looks like a smart investment

 With a massive shortage in rental units in Canada and skyrocketing prices for the units currently on the market, opportunities for real estate investors in the rental market have never been so good.

-It’s one reason why Pro Funds Mortgages is pivoting to service commercial, multi-residential, and income-generating properties.
+It’s one reason why Pro Funds Mortgages is strengthening its commitment to servicing commercial, multi-residential, and income-generating properties.

 “As we see it, Canadians need rentals in numbers we haven’t seen in decades,” says Carmen Campagnaro, President of Pro Funds Mortgages.
 “We’re in a strong position to capitalize on this demand and deliver units onto the market that growing families desperately need.”

 The tight rental market won’t change any time soon.
 In the last year, the average rent in Canada increased 11.1%.
 Renters in Toronto and Vancouver were hammered especially hard, with year-over-year increases for a two-bedroom apartment in Toronto of 24.3% and in Vancouver of 21.4%.

 With rents hitting record highs—that two-bedroom in Vancouver costs $3,694—a family would have to move to Edmonton to find a similar sized apartment for under $1,500.

 Escaping the madness by purchasing a home isn’t an option for most Canadians, either.

 According to a recent report by Canada’s Parliamentary Budget Officer, most Canadians can’t afford to buy a house, even though house prices are falling.

 The average price of a home in Canada shot up 52%, peaking at $840,000 in February 2022, when work-from-homers went nuclear to win bidding wars.